United States Regiments & Batteries > Pennsylvania

 October 27-28 Fair Oaks (Company G)

-December 2 Ordered to Bermuda front and assigned to Provisional Brigade, Defences of Bermuda Hundred, Va., Dept. of Virginia and North Carolina
+December 2 Ordered to Bermuda front and assigned to Provisional Brigade, Defences of Bermuda Hundred, Dept. of Virginia and North Carolina

 1865

-March 8 Colonel McClure resigns
+March 8 Colonel Qilliam McClure resigned

-April 2 Fall of Petersburg
+Fall of Petersburg

-April 16 D. Strawbridge mustered in as colonel and Major Sadler mustered out at expitation of term
+April 16 D. Strawbridge mustered in as colonel and Major Sadler mustered out at expitation of his term

 April Duty at Petersburg assigned to 1st Brigade, Ferrero’s Division, Dept. of Virginia